-It’s a tough dilemma – is someone more likely to trust a domain extension based on where they’re going, or if they trust a local business?
+It’s a tough dilemma: is someone more likely to trust a domain extension based on where they’re going, or do they trust a local business?

-3. Don’t use .travel or .tours or any other funky domain name extension you may find.
+3. Don’t use .travel, .tours or any other funky domain name extension you may find.
 While there’s no direct negative impact on your Google rankings that come about from doing this, what you’ll find is that people could have trouble remembering your domain or may commonly misspell it.
-For example, someone linking to your website might put spaintravel.com instead of spain.travel, and you would lose all those potential visitors.
+For example, someone linking to your website might put spaintravel .com instead of spain.travel, and you would lose all those potential visitors.

-4. Something that is easy to spell and importantly – spell out loud.
+4. Choose something that is easy to spell and, more importantly, spell out loud.
 It sounds obvious, but a lot of businesses get this wrong.

 6. Keep it short.
 Every additional letter is a chance for someone to screw it up.

-7. .net, .org, or .com?
-I’m a huge fan of just sticking with the .com or using the local version for your country – .co.uk, .co.nz, .com.au, or whatever it may be.
+7. Should you use .net, .org or .com?
+I’m a huge fan of just sticking with the .com or using the local version for your country: .co.uk, .co.nz, .com.au or whatever it may be.
 This is the one that is understood – and remembered – best by internet users.

 8. Should you use hyphens?
-This is an interesting question but just think about it though.
+This is an interesting question, but just think it through.
 If you want to follow the general guiding principles above, you’ll notice that they all involve memorability and simplicity.
-For this reason, I’m not a fan of hyphens, but I don’t think you should see any real problems arising in terms of SEO.
+For this reason, I’m not a fan of hyphens, but I don’t think you should see any real problems in terms of SEO.

 9. Be careful of multiple potential spelling variations.
 The question that triggered this post had to do with a company from Sao Paulo.
-Even despite the fact I have been to Sao Paulo, I thought it was spelled Sao Paolo – it just seems to make more sense to my mind.
+Despite the fact that I have been to Sao Paulo, I thought it was spelled Sao Paolo.
+It just seems to make more sense in my mind.
 You can get around this issue by buying a new domain name and then redirecting it to the correct spelling, so it’s not a huge issue, but you need to be aware of it.

-Deliberately misspelling words, on the other hand, used to be a nice idea in pre-internet days and while many tech startups still engage in this practice, should you?
+Deliberately misspelling words, on the other hand, used to be a nice idea in pre-internet days.
+While many tech startups still engage in this practice, should you?
 I don’t believe you should.

 Where should you register your domain?